 Syrian rue by itself, however, has psychoactive effects.
 When taken in both low or large doses, the drug can cause hallucinations, although, at higher doses, there may be many unpleasant effects, including, nausea, stomach cramps, dizziness, confusion, tremors, vomiting, delirium, loss of coordination, and paralysis.
 High doses can also be life-threatening.
 These unpleasant effects and risks make Syrian rue an unlikely candidate to be deeply embedded in Islamic culture, as peyote is for Native Americans.

 Also, can Syrian rue by itself produce the patterns that we see both in Islamic art and the DMT experience?
-It may be possible that mystics combined Syrian rue with other psychoactive plants, such as certain species of the Acacia tree whose leaves contain DMT – and which are found throughout the Middle East.
-Although, there isn’t a shred of evidence about the use of an ayahuasca-like concoction by Islamic mystics or artists.
+It may be possible that mystics combined Syrian rue with other psychoactive plants, such as certain species of the Acacia tree, the leaves of which contain DMT.
+We can find Acacia trees throughout the Middle East; although, there isn’t a shred of evidence about the use of an ayahuasca-like concoction by Islamic mystics or artists.

 A more reliable candidate for a visionary drug is hashish, as we know that cannabis has played an important role in the traditions of some Sufi sects.
 The 13th-century botanist Ibn Baitar noted that Sufis would eat hashish as part of their religious devotions, as a way of bringing them closer to God.
 Since eating cannabis, especially in a high enough dose, can result in a psychedelic experience, it’s possible that hash inspired Islamic art and architecture.
 The likelihood of this connection, however, is anyone’s guess.